-In our earlier treatment of this problem we arrived at the following cubic equation where x is the equilibrium concentration of Pb^{2+} .
-Although there are several approaches for solving cubic equations, none are computationally easy.
-One approach is to iterate in on the answer by finding two values of x, one of which leads to a result larger than 2.5×10^{-13} and one of which gives a result smaller than 2.5×10^{-13} .
-Having established boundaries for the value of x, we then shift the upper limit and the lower limit until the precision of our answer is satisfactory.
+In our earlier treatment of this problem we arrived at the following cubic equation where x is the equilibrium concentration of Pb2+.
+Although there are several approaches for solving cubic equations with paper and pencil, none are computationally easy.
+One approach is to iterate in on the answer by finding two values of x, one that leads to a result larger than 2.5×10^{-13} and one that gives a result smaller than 2.5×10^{-13} .
+With boundaries established for the value of x, we shift the upper limit and the lower limit until the precision of our answer is satisfactory.
 Without going into details, this is how Excel's Solver function works.